armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 hal config artifact http enable
 ```

+Although enabling the new Artifacts UI is optional, Armory recommends using it for better user experience.

-(In order to add specific types of artifacts, there are further configuration items that must be completed.
-For now, it is sufficient to just turn on the artifacts feature with the http artifact provider.
-This will allow Spinnaker to retrieve files via unauthenticated http.)
+In order to add specific types of artifacts, additional configuration must be completed.
+For now though, it is sufficient to turn on the artifacts feature with the `http` artifact provider.
+This allows Spinnaker to retrieve files using unauthenticated http.

-## Configure Application and Pipeline Configuration Storage
+## Configure application and pipeline configuration storage

 The Spinnaker microservice Front50 requires a backing store to store Spinnaker Application and Pipeline Definitions.
 There are a number of options for this: